miroi/DIRAC_scripts/local_runs/rug_nl/peregrine_hpc_rug_nl/dirac_runs/test_runs/benchmark_runs/readme.rst

 ===  ===  ===============    ===========

 One can see that better performance is obtained with the Intel17-MKL compilation parameters.
-For this testing system, the fastest calculation is with 6 OpenMPI thread, and for each OpenMPI thread there are 4 MKL threads by keeping total number of CPUs,6x4=24.
+For this testing system, the fastest calculation is with 6 OpenMPI thread, where for each OpenMPI thread there are 4 MKL threads by keeping total number of CPUs,6x4=24.
 Higher number of threads may be causing communication overhead and thus performance slowdown.